All Episodes

 So it's costing us.

-I know the lobbyists get rich, but you know, there's 150 million Americans working, and this kind of business tax cut will really help them by bringing companies back to the U.S. and bringing cash.
+And this kind of business tax cut will really help them by bringing companies back to the U.S. and bringing cash.

 And by the way, I just want to say one of the selling points, I've argued this since we wrote this thing in the campaign.

-Um the biggest beneficiaries of a business tax cut, large and small businesses, is not rich people, quote unquote, as the left-wing Democrats are always saying.
+The biggest beneficiaries of a business tax cut, large and small businesses, is not rich people, quote unquote, as the left-wing Democrats are always saying.

-Instead, it's the middle income wage earners.
+Instead, it's the middle-income wage earners.

-And there's a lot of economic research behind that, uh, and it shows that the wage earners, time and again, probably 60 to 70 percent of the benefits of a business tax cut go to working folks uh and wage earners.
+And it shows that the wage earners, time and again, probably 60 to 70 percent of the benefits of a business tax cut go to working folks and wage earners.

-And that's a huge selling point, and it also will boost the economy.
+And it also will boost the economy.

 These people have not had a real wage increase, Mark, a real wage increase since about the year 2000.

-We've never gone through a dry spell like that.
+Really, we've never gone through a dry spell like that.

 What's the thinking on that?

-Um the thinking is it's a loophole.
+The thinking is, it's a loophole.

 Why?